nileshjhalani/Air-Cargo-Analysis/README.md

 -- 10. Query to create and grant access to a new user to perform operations on a database

-create user 'Ad'@'localhost' identified by 'password';
+create user 'Ab'@'localhost' identified by 'password';
-grant all on *.* to 'Ad'@'localhost' with grant option;
+grant all on *.* to 'Ab'@'localhost' with grant option;

 -- 11.Fetching max ticket price for each class